dhupee/dotfiles-old/README.md

 - [ ] making KDE backup and restore (will use Konsave)
 - [ ] automate my Bottles setting update (Use python for creating file name with regex, iirc bash dont have regex)
-- [ ] saving osu's songs/skins/data and other big files to google drive/dropbox
+- [ ] saving osu's songs/skins/data and other big files to google drive/dropbox\
-- [ ] automation script for copy gitignore content to dockerignore